Skip to main content

 What is the Best Answer Hub Favicon Generator?

 The Best Answer Hub Favicon Generator is a free browser-based tool that creates multi-resolution favicons from an image, text, or emoji.
 You can generate a classic .ico file, individual PNGs in a ZIP, or a modern SVG favicon.
-The tool also shows live previews at different sizes and in both light and dark browser tabs.
-Everything runs entirely in your browser — no image is ever uploaded to a server.
+It also shows live previews at different sizes and in both light and dark browser tabs.
+Everything runs entirely in your browser.
+No image is ever uploaded to a server.

 Is the Favicon Generator free to use?